-with Y(u) a periodic function.
-The pinning strengths $h_n^i$ are independent random variables distributed with probability $\rho(h_n^i)$ and $\beta_n^i$ are random phases uniformly and independently distributed in [0,1).
-This models the dynamics of driven periodic media, such as vortex lattices, charge density waves, or Wigner crystals.
+This is the M-layer model.
+Among the various universality classes of disorder, the one of most interest here is the random periodic class where the pinning force has the form with Y(u) a periodic function.
+The pinning strengths h_n^i are independent random variables distributed with probability $\rho(h_n^i)$ and β_n^i are random phases uniformly and independently distributed in [0,1).
+This models the dynamics of driven periodic media such as vortex lattices, charge density waves, or Wigner crystals.
 In these systems substrate impurities couple to the density of the lattice which, in the absence of in-layer topological defects, has the periodicity of the ordered lattice.

-As a result, the pinning force contains periodic components at all reciprocal lattice vectors [5, 94].
-In the bare model one can retain the lowest Fourier components only, since as is well known from FRG studies of statics and depinning, all Fourier components are generated by coarse-graining and should be included to describe the properly renormalized disorder correlator.
-Such a correlator develops cusp-like singularities at large scales that control the dynamics.
-The other type of disorder, the non-periodic or random-manifold class, which at the elastic depinning was shown to give rise to a single universality class encompassing both random bond (i.e. short-ranged) and random field (i.e. long-ranged) disorder, will also be studied.
-This is done by choosing a non-periodic correlator for the random forces $F_n(u,x)$ .
-Physical realizations are less obvious since the above velocity coupling is local in x space only while a realistic coupling e.g. between two directed polymers would also depend on the field u.
-Two possible realizations are: (i) manifolds with internal disorder, as studied in Ref.
-[95, 96]. (ii) periodic systems for which the correlation length of the disorder $r_f$ is small compared to the lattice spacing a.
-Then the two scales for pinning, the Larkin length $R_c$ , and $R_a$ for the decay of translational order, can be very different, and it is known that for scales $R_c \ll L \ll R_a$ all harmonics of the disorder correlator are important and the system behaves effectively as a random manifold within this range of scales [5, 35, 97].
-Hence, below we also consider the non-periodic or random-manifold model and discuss the different behaviors in the two cases.
+As a result, the pinning force contains periodic components at all reciprocal lattice vectors.^{5,93} In the bare model one can retain the lowest Fourier components only, since as is well known from FRG studies of statics and depinning, all Fourier components are generated by coarse-graining and should be included to describe the properly renormalized disorder correlator.
+Such a correlator develops cusplike singularities at large scales that control the dynamics.
+The other type of disorder, the nonperiodic or random-manifold class, which at the elastic depinning was shown to give rise to a single universality class encompassing both random bond (i.e., shortranged) and random field (i.e., long-ranged) disorder, will also be studied.
+This is done by choosing a nonperiodic correlator for the random forces $F_n(u,x)$.
+Physical realizations are less obvious since the above velocity coupling is local in x space only while a realistic coupling, e.g., between two directed polymers would also depend on the field u.
+Two possible realizations are the following: (i) manifolds with internal disorder as studied in Refs.
+94 and 95 and (ii) periodic systems for which the correlation length of the disorder r_f is small compared to the lattice spacing a.
+Then the two scales for pinning, the Larkin length R_c and R_a for the decay of translational order, can be very different and it is known that for scales $R_c \ll L \ll R_a$ all harmonics of the disorder correlator are important and the system behaves effectively as a random manifold within this range of scales.^{5,35,96} Hence, below we also consider the nonperiodic or random-manifold model and discuss the different behaviors in the two cases.